Beach Camping Checklist – Essential Things to Bring

 While many standard campgrounds come with picnic tables and other amenities, you’ll be hard-pressed to find a picnic table while camping at the beach.

-Also, depending on your personal camping style, you may also want to consider bringing a set of camping chairs.
-Although you could also sit on your blankets and eat during mealtimes, having a set of chairs can make things a bit more comfortable during your trip.
+Depending on your personal camping style, you may want to consider bringing a set of camping chairs.
+Although you could also sit on your blankets and eat during mealtimes, having a set of chairs can make things more comfortable during your trip.

 8. Portable fire pit